ErpNetDocs/webclient/introduction/search-dropdown-lists.md

-# How to search in the drop down lists
+# How to search in drop down lists

 ### DefaultSearchMembers